 • Preheat oven to 375 degrees.
 Place squash (orange side down) in a large baking dish.
 Add water and cover with foil.
 Bake for 40 to 50 minutes or until the flesh is soft.

 • Meanwhile, cook meat and onion over medium heat until the meat is no longer pink, then drain.
-Stir in flour and sage until blended, and How to make it.
+Stir in flour and sage until blended, and salt to taste.
 Add milk.
 Bring to a boil.
 Cook and stir for two minutes or until thick.

 • Transfer squash to a baking sheet, orange side up, and fill cavities with meat.
 Bake at 350 degrees for 20 to 30 minutes.
 Remove and sprinkle with cheese, then bake until melted.
 Serves 4-6.